-The CBR Project helps humanitarian aid workers to combat the physical and psychological effects of the chronic stress they experience in conflict zones and natural disasters.
+The CBR Project helps humanitarian aid workers to combat the physical and psychological effects of the chronic stress they experience in conflict zones and natural disaster sites.

 Our next training programs begin in October 2018 in Amman, Jordan.
 Find out more here

 The Contemplative-Based Resilience (CBR) Project is an independent non-profit organization.
-The Advisory Board includes leaders in the field of humanitarian relief, psychology, meditation and mindful movement.The CBR Project was created and incubated at the Garrison Institute, a non-sectarian not-for-profit exploring the inter-section of contemplation and engaged action in the world.
+The Advisory Board includes leaders in the field of humanitarian relief, psychology, meditation and mindful movement.The CBR Project was created and incubated at the Garrison Institute, a non-sectarian, not-for-profit organization exploring the intersection of contemplation and engaged action in the world.
 Garrison Institute provides the CBR Project with sponsorship through its 501c3 status.